ZigaSajovic/optimizing-the-memory-layout-of-std-tuple/README.md

 # Optimizing the memory footprint of std::tuple

 In the last few years I have been increasingly interested in bringing higher order concepts of category theory closer to the bits that implement their instances.
 Furthermore, I wanted them to have control over how the instances are mapped onto hardware.
 As a coproduct of such meta-endeavours I created **CppML**, a [metalanguage for C++](https://github.com/ZigaSajovic/CppML), which I use when developing libraries.
-Today, we will use it to optimize the memory footprint of the *std::tuple*, at no runtime or cognitive cost on the end of the user.
+Today, we will use it to optimize the memory footprint of *std::tuple*, at no runtime or cognitive cost on the end of the user.

 Before we begin, have a look at the result.